EclipsingLines/cline_brain/gd-template/README.md

 - Fill in technical details in `systemPatterns.md` and `techContext.md`
 - Use `activeContext.md` as a living document for current focus areas
 - Update `progress.md` as features are completed or new ones are planned
+- Reference the Godot-specific guidelines and best practices when implementing solutions

+## Godot-Specific Considerations

+- **Scene Organization**: Document your scene hierarchy and composition strategy
+- **Node Structure**: Maintain clear documentation on node relationships and responsibilities
+- **Resource Management**: Document your approach to resource loading and management
+- **Signal Patterns**: Document signal connections and event-driven architecture
+- **State Management**: Document game state handling and transitions

-By maintaining these memory bank files, you'll create a comprehensive knowledge base that helps both developers and AI assistants understand and contribute to your Go project more effectively.
+By maintaining these memory bank files, you'll create a comprehensive knowledge base that helps both developers and AI assistants understand and contribute to your Godot game project more effectively.